 I spent a lot of time in my paternal grandmother’s kitchen watching her cook.
-She was British, so the meat was usually overcooked and the vegetables cooked to death, but for her time and generation, she was an amazing cook.
+She was English, so the meat was usually overcooked and the vegetables cooked to death, but for her time and generation, she was an amazing cook.
 Tender sweet pies, home canned chili sauce, homemade bread & cakes, Welsh cookies, sugar cookies, oatmeal cookies and homemade ice cream are just some of the wonderful foods I remember from her kitchen.
 She had a huge garden with all types of vegetables, several fruit trees and raspberry bushes she turned into pints and pints of raspberry jam.
 My mother claimed she sent me to my grandmother’s house because she was afraid she was going to just up and kill me one day, but I think she was prone to exaggeration.
 There was no way I was that bad of a kid…

 I ate everything and anything my grandmother made.
 I was the opposite of a picky eater as a child.
-I never met a food I didn’t like until anchovies came into my life.
+As a matter of fact, I never met a food I didn’t like until anchovies came into my life.
 I remember it distinctly.
 Nearly every Tuesday night, we went as a family to a little Italian pizza joint for dinner.
 One night we had some friends with us and they ordered anchovies on their pizza.
 I remember asking them what anchovies were and being horrified at the answer.
 Who would want to eat little canned fish on their pizza, or anywhere else for that matter!

 For years I would say I liked all foods except anchovies.
 It became kind of a catch phrase (I was a food geek from way back).